|

 The

-purpose of a "chip-chart" is just to order touchup paint and
+purpose of a "chip-chart" is just to order touchup

-at a small piece of color in a book will not tell you what
+is gone.
+Looking at a small piece of color in a book

-the color will look like on your car.
-If you are really
+your car.
+If you are really considering going with a

-considering going with a certain color, original or not, and
+certain color, original or not, and cannot find a car

-cannot find a car that has recently been painted that color;
+that has recently been painted that color; you should

-you should consider having your body shop purchase a minimum
+consider having your body shop purchase a minimum

-quantity of the color and paint at least a one square foot
+quantity of the color and paint at least a one square

-mind that unless the care in preparation and painting is the
+light.
+Keep in mind that unless the care in

-same as you are going to require on your car the paint will
+to require on your car the paint will not look the

-of the paint will be different.
+paint will be different.
 (That's why even BEIGE looks

 great on a Mercedes!)